Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-174636/item.md

 ## Ordering

 I ordered the ErgoDox EZ Glow model via the official [Shop](https://ergodox-ez.com/pages/customize).
-I configured my exemplar with backlit keys, black color, and Cherry MX brown switches with non-sculpted Tai-Hao keycaps.
+I configured my exemplar with backlit keys in black and Cherry MX brown switches with non-sculpted Tai-Hao keycaps.
 Addtionally, I ordered the wrist wings for more typing comfort.
 It took thirteen days to build(!) and deliver from Taiwan via UPS and there was no issue with german customs.

 ##  Onboxing

-The keyboard and the wings came in a two minimalstic but elegant black boxes.
+The keyboard and the wings came in a two minimalstic but elegant black boxes

 ![](01-boxes.jpg?link&cropResize=300,300)

-The wing's box contains the two wrist wings which seem to be very sturdy and heavier then I thought.
+The wing's box contains the two wrist wings which seem to be very sturdy and heavier then I thought

 ![](02-wings.jpg?link&cropResize=300,300)